sdsc-ordes/technical-presentation/src/presentations/presentation-2/includes/2-create-engineering/design-patterns.md

-# Design patterns in Rust
+# Design Patterns in Rust

 ---